-- Example: April, a transgender woman, was shopping for clothes in a boutique.
-She was told by the shop assistant that she was not allowed to use the change rooms to try on the clothes because it was a “women’s only space” and that she would just have to buy them without checking that they fit.
+April, a transgender woman, was shopping for clothes in a boutique.
+She was told by the shop assistant that she was not allowed to use the change rooms to try on the clothes because it was a “women’s only space” and that she would just have to buy them without checking that they would fit.
 She was also told the shop would be unlikely to accept a return in the event that the clothes didn’t fit as “they would be used”.

 It is not unlawful to take special measures to help groups or individuals who are disadvantaged or have been unfairly treated and need support to fully enjoy their human rights.
-For example, some disadvantaged groups suffer from greater social and economic disadvantage than other groups in society and may therefore require special assistance to enjoy their rights to the same level that other Australians enjoy those rights.
-A service created to provide free legal advice only to trans and intersex people would be an example of a special measure which is not unlawful discrimination.
+For example, some disadvantaged groups experience greater social and economic disadvantage than other groups in society and may therefore require special assistance to enjoy their rights to the same level that other Australians enjoy those rights.
+A service created to provide free legal advice only to transgender people could be an example of a special measure which is not unlawful discrimination.

-- Carrying out an act that is necessary to comply with a Territory law or court order;
+- carrying out an act that is necessary to comply with a Territory law or court order,

-- The availability of membership or the services of a voluntary association; or
+- the availability of membership or the services of a voluntary association, or

-- Appointing members of religious orders, such as priests or ministers.
+- appointing members of religious orders, such as priests or ministers.

 What is vilification?

 It is also against the law to vilify a person or group of people on the grounds of ‘gender identity’.
-Vilification means to publicly incite hatred towards a person or group of people which is likely to offend, insult, humiliate or intimidate that person or group of people.Some examples might include:
+Vilification means to publicly incite hatred towards a person or group of people which is likely to offend, insult, humiliate or intimidate that person or group of people.

-- Distributing pamphlets to the public ridiculing a person’s ‘gender identity’;
+- distributing pamphlets to the public ridiculing a person’s ‘gender identity’,

-- Wearing clothing with messages that denigrates a person’s ‘gender identity’; or
+- wearing clothing with messages that denigrates a person’s ‘gender identity’, or

-- Insulting or inciting hatred against people because of their ‘gender identity’ by a speech at a public rally.
+- insulting or inciting hatred against people because of their ‘gender identity’ by a speech at a public rally.

-- Vilification only extends to acts done ‘in public’ and does not include acts ‘done reasonably in good faith’.
+Vilification only extends to acts done ‘in public’ and does not include acts ‘done reasonably in good faith’.